janellekrupicka/wp-verifiable-credential/README.md

 In order to interact with a mobile wallet, the ACA-Py agent needs a publically addressable endpoint: see [Networking](#neworking).

 For more information about setting up Hyperledger ACA-Py, see [ACAPyFramework.md](ACAPyFramework.md).

+*This plugin has been tested with ACA-Py version 0.9.0*

 [Hyperledger ACA-Py Repository](https://github.com/hyperledger/aries-cloudagent-python)